UK inflation drops but cost of living remains high

 Lower inflation does not mean the prices of goods will go down, it just means they stop rising as quickly.

-The main drivers behind the easing in the inflation rate between October and November came from the fall in price for petrol and diesel.
+The main driver behind the easing in the inflation rate between October and November came from the fall in price for petrol and diesel.

 However, the ONS said average fuel prices were still way above what they were last year.
 In November, petrol and diesel prices stood at 163.6p and 187.9p per litre respectively, compared with 145.8p and 149.6p per litre in November 2021.

-Food prices also continued to rise, with annual food inflation hitting 16.5% - the highest rate for 45 years - up from 16.4% in October.
+Meanwhile food prices continued to rise, with annual food inflation hitting 16.5% - the highest rate for 45 years - up from 16.4% in October.

-Chancellor Jeremy Hunt said the "aftershocks" of the pandemic and Vladimir Putin's "weaponisation of gas" meant high inflation was "plaguing economies across Europe".
+The Money Advice Trust, a charity that runs the National Debtline, said that households were facing a "tough winter" despite the overall inflation rate falling.

+"It's clear the challenge of affording essential costs, including food and energy bills, isn't going away anytime soon and for many is only set to get harder with the cold weather now well and truly with us," said chief executive Joanna Elson.

+She said government support for things such as energy bills would provide some relief, but warned it does "not get close to matching the scale of the challenge many households are already facing".

-"Getting inflation down so people's wages go further is my top priority, which is why are holding down energy bills this winter through our Energy Price Guarantee Scheme and implementing a plan to help halve inflation next year," he said.
+Chancellor Jeremy Hunt said getting inflation down was his "top priority" which is why the government was "holding down energy bills this winter through our Energy Price Guarantee Scheme and implementing a plan to help halve inflation next year".

-"I know it is tough for many right now, but it is vital that we take the tough decisions needed to tackle inflation - the number one enemy that makes everyone poorer."
+"I know it is tough for many right now, but it is vital that we take the tough decisions needed to tackle inflation - the number one enemy that makes everyone poorer," he said.

+But shadow chancellor Rachel Reeves said: "The question people across Britain will be asking themselves this morning is: 'Do I and my family feel better off under the Tories?'
+The answer will be no."

+Leading economists including Paul Dales of Capital Economics and Samuel Tombs of Pantheon Macroeconomics, said that November's figure showed inflation had UK peaked and price rises would continue to slow down.